ferdinandmudjialim/HTB-writeups/Omni/HackTheBox - Omni Writeup.md

 :EXIT
 ```

 Using these credentials, we are now able to login to the web interface and access the Run Command feature with elevated privileges.
-This will allow opening a reverse shell with the associated privileges depending on the account.
+This will allow opening a reverse shell with the associated privileges depending on the account used.

 Using a similar approach as above, set up a netcat listen on the Kali machine and run (in the Run Command web UI):